selftaught/YaDi/README.md

 ## Contributing

 1. Fork it
-2. Create feature branch (`git checkout -b feature/feature-desc`)
+2. Create a feature / bugfix branch
 3. Make some changes...
-4. Commit changes (`git commit -m '...'`)
+4. Commit changes
-5. Push changes to remote feature branch (`git push origin feature/feature-desc`)
+5. Push changes to remote feature branch
-6. Create a pull request when the feature branch is ready for review
+6. Create a pull request

 ## License